 Except I just plunged in and started writing anyway.

-That willingness to risk it and expose my writing to the world despite not having traditional reporter credentials paid off in, among other things:
+When I decided to pursue a career as a writer, without the “proper” qualifications, it was a risk.
+But that willingness to go for it anyway and expose my writing to the world, despite not having traditional reporter credentials paid off in, among other things:

 - Appearing in the Los Angeles Times and Wall Street Journal